California Electronic Discovery 101

 When ESI is reasonably likely to be sought, C.R.C., Rule 3.724 requires the parties to meet and confer about preservation of ESI, the form or forms in which it will be produced, the time within which it will be produced, how the cost of production is to be allocated among the parties, etc.

 E-discovery is not today limited to large cases or any particular type of case, and it will become more common as we continue the transition to digitally stored information.
 If you have not yet come into contact with e-discovery, you certainly will soon.
 It would behoove you to familiarize yourself with the subject as soon as possible through self-study or courses.
 If you have little or no idea what “metadata,” “hidden files,” “scrubbing,” “culling,” “encryption,” “archival ESI,” “protocols,” and “de-duplication” are, or if, prior to reading this article, you thought that e-discovery meant serving discovery demands via email, you best get moving!

-Julie A. Goren, Esq. is the author of Litigation By The Numbers®, a looseleaf updated every January and July with 460 pages devoted solely to the intricacies of California civil litigation procedure, and the co-author of California Civil Litigation and Discovery, a more substantive text on California litigation.
+Julie A. Goren, Esq. is the author of Litigation By The Numbers, devoted solely to the intricacies of California civil litigation procedure, and updated twice yearly.